deckhouse/deckhouse/docs/documentation/pages/module-development/RUN.md

 kubectl get ms  -o jsonpath='{.items[*].status.modules[*].name}'
 ```

-After creating the `ModuleSource` resource and successful synchronization, _modules_ — [Module](../../cr.html#module) resources should start appearing in the cluster (DKP creates them automatically, you do not need to create them).
+After creating the ModuleSource resource and successful synchronization, _modules_ — [Module](../../cr.html#module) resources should start appearing in the cluster (DKP creates them automatically, you do not need to create them).
 You can view the list of modules using the following command:

 ```shell
 kubectl get module
 ```

-Example of obtaining a list of modules:
+Example of getting a list of modules:

 ```сonsole
 $ kubectl get module